 I find that reading, in general, can take my mind off of things and so-called self-help books that relate to anxiety does an excellent job of easing the mind.

 I listen to a lot of audiobooks due to my busy schedule and I find it very helpful in all aspects of reading and learning.
 Give it a shot and try Audible by Amazon for a 2 FREE book trial.
 (Aff link.)

 Finding a distraction is a perfect thing to get your mind off of your worries and focus on something else.
 My best distraction is writing and watching TV.

-Another good distraction and something that might ease your mind is to talk to a friend.
-Not necessarily about any problems you may have, have a conversation so you can think of something else and not whats bothering you at the time.
+Another good distraction and something that might ease your mind are to talk to a friend.
+Not necessarily about any problems you may have, have a conversation so you can think of something else and not what’s bothering you at the time.

 I’m still trying to find a how to stop worrying about the end of the world documentary on Netflix.
 Let me know if you find one.

 Have an escape plan when you go out in case you become anxious and need to leave.
 You probably won’t have to use this one but knowing of a way out of a situation will help you not to have a panic attack.

 Feeling trapped will only heighten your panic attack, and you don’t need another reason to feel anxious.
 An escape plan is a good tip for anyone, not just for preventing panic attacks but for your safety.

 If something terrible and unforeseen happens at least, you’ll know how to escape and have better chances of making it out alive.